0xHabitat/droplet/README.md

 The dispensing contract can be drained if the payer wants to abort the contract.
 A drain pays all remaining funds back to the payer minus the accumulated hourly rates for the payees.

-Any remaining dust also gets transfered to the payer.
+Any remaining dust also gets transferred to the payer.

 ## Token recovery